NCCGA Rules & Eligibilty

 • The NCCGA does not adopt Model Local Rule E-5 - Alternative to Stroke and Distance for Lost Ball or Ball Out of Bounds

-• Double Par is the maximum any player can take on a hole for all NCCGA tournaments besides the NCCGA National Championship.
+• Double Par is the maximum any player can take on a hole at regional tournaments.
 Once a player reaches double par, that player is required to pick up.
-Any rules related to Double Par do not apply to the National Championship.
+Any rules related to Double Par do not apply to the National Qualifiers or the National Championship.

 • All players that are late for their tournament tee time will be assessed a score of double par for each hole that they miss but will still be allowed to complete play.
 If players are late for a shotgun start they may join their group at the next hole in which the group has not left the teeing ground